MustafaCemKurt/Independence-Day/README.md

+# April 23rd National Sovereignty and Children's Day Project

+## About the Project

- -- In this repo I adapted a ready-made national day website from a source for April 23rd National Sovereignty and Children's Day using Cursor.AI.
+In this repository, I adapted a ready-made national day website for April 23rd National Sovereignty and Children's Day using Cursor.AI.

+### Objectives
-    -- My goal was to grasp AI capabilities and improve myself in the correct use of AI.
+- To grasp AI capabilities
+- To improve myself in the correct use of AI

-     -- Revize işlemleri yaklaşık 1.5 saat sürdü .
-        -- Revision took about 1.5 hours.
-         The operations done:
+## Revision Process

+The revision process took approximately **1.5 hours**.

+### Completed Tasks:

-         -- Images have been revised.
+1. Images have been revised
-         -- Revised colors and text in the navbar.
+2. Colors and text in the navbar were reviewed
-         -- Colored parts of the page were revised to match the flag colors.
+3. Colored parts of the page were revised to match the flag colors
-         -- the area under the flag ceremony and speeches has been redesigned as a gallery.
+4. The area under the flag ceremony and speeches has been redesigned as a gallery

+## Technologies Used

+- HTML
+- CSS
+- Cursor.AI

+## Installation

+1. Clone the repository:

 -->> Anasayfa